jack-bell1/US-Macro-Factor-Model/README.md

 ![Main PC Contributors Plotted with a Volatility Gradient](https://github.com/jack-bell1/US-Macro-Factor-Model/blob/main/3_pcs_vol_gradient.gif)

 #### PC Correlations + Original US Equity Factor
-By design PCA makes the feature set orthogonal.
-Plotting the matrix including the original US equity factor, we can see that correlations are weak, but present, interestingly enough the only properties with a notable correlation are the noise components, which makes sense as they explain less variance, suggesting that they are closer to the original feature than others.
+By design, PCA makes the feature set orthogonal.
+Plotting the matrix including the original US equity factor, we can see that correlations are weak, but present; interestingly enough, the only properties with a notable correlation are the noise components, which makes sense as they explain less variance, suggesting that they are closer to the original feature than others.

 ![PC Correlations](https://github.com/jack-bell1/US-Macro-Factor-Model/blob/main/pca_correlations.png)